 Partly due to historical reasons, different names are used for the same type of facility category.
 This can cause some confusion when visiting and selecting a facility.
 Examples include:

 - Supportive Living is sometimes referred to Assisted Living.

 - DSL facilities are sometimes given the acronym DAL (Designated Assisted Living).

 - Long-term Care (LTC) facilities are often referred to as Nursing Homes, which is an older term used in the regulations.
-Although the term SL5 is also occasionally used in Alberta for these facilities, this is a misnomer since Long-term Care facilities are very different from Supportive Living facilities and follow different accommodations regulations.

 Many senior homes do not distinguish between DSL and SL units and omit the prefix “D” when referring to their “Designated” DSL facilities.
 The simplest way to clarify their terminology is to ask them if a Home Care assessment is required for admission.
 If it is required, they are then most likely referring to a DSL facility.
 There may be a few exceptions such as where a resident is subsidized directly by AHS and is admitted into a non-designated SL facility after a Home Care assessment.
 Apart from these relatively infrequent exceptions, DSL and LTC facilities differ from non-designated SL facilities as follows: